-Aimed at bridging the gap between academic learning and service work, Activity-Based Learning (ABL) courses in Social Studies combine rigorous reading and writing in the social sciences with public engagement.
+Aimed at bridging the gap between academic learning and service work, Engaged Scholarship courses in Social Studies combine rigorous reading and writing in the social sciences with public engagement.
 Two of the courses draw on the resources of the Phillips Brooks House and are open to students who are concurrently involved in relevant Harvard-affiliated service programs.
-All three courses offer students the opportunity to connect social science history and theory with practical experience, to actively shape classroom learning through personal involvement with service work, and to reflect on ways that the social sciences can contribute to addressing contemporary community needs and social problems.
+All four courses offer students the opportunity to connect social science history and theory with practical experience, to actively shape classroom learning through personal involvement with service work, and to reflect on ways that the social sciences can contribute to addressing contemporary community needs and social problems.

-Enrollment will be limited to 12 students in each ABL course.
+Enrollment will be limited to 10 students in each course.
 Courses are open to students in all concentrations as long as students meet the public service requirements (see individual course descriptions below for more details).
 If over-enrolled, courses will be lotteried with priority given to Social Studies concentrators.

 Social Studies 68ct.
 The Chinese Immigrant Experience in America

 Half course (spring term).
 Thursday 1:00-3:00.